QnnOkabayashi/qnnokabayashi.github.io/_posts/2021-8-20-Google Summer of Code '21 Work Product.md

 This means they can still accept key-value pairs just like `tracing`'s other built in macros.
 However, fields other than `uuid` are ignored.
 (You can change the source code for this if you have good reason for it).

 ## Instrument `async` functions
 `async` functions that wrap their body in one span must be `instrument`ed, since spans and `async` don't play very nicely.
+Here's an example from `kanidmd/src/lib/actors/v1_read.rs`:
 ```rust
 #[instrument(
     level = "trace",